muratk3n/thirdwave/en/tweets/2020/week12b.md

 Hah.
 Building factories, trying to to look "so eager to work (risking disease to build u see, knowing full well it'd be not allowed)", is for the image "trying to meet demand bro".
 A media tactic, attempting to create an illusion of demand.

 There is no demand.
+Another con by Mux.

 Batteries are an inferior technology.